 Abstract: The Covid-19 that has hit the world since the end of 2019 has had a considerable impact on the Indonesian economy, especially on business people.
-Through this paper, we can learn the right business strategy during Covid-19 through the application of considers how businesses in Indonesia could benefit from implementing a Retail Direct Order (RDO) in Indonesia, so that the distribution prospects for the logistics sector planprocess to respond to social changes, particularly restrictions on movement, brought about by the pandemic.
+This paper considers how businesses in Indonesia could benefit from implementing a Retail Direct Order (RDO) process to respond to social changes, particularly restrictions on movement, brought about by the pandemic.
 The paper first reviews the literature on supply chain management and logistics and the effects on them due to greater digitization of businesses, operational automation and globalization.
 It then proposes how RDO can assist businesses in Indonesia - especially department stores, supermarkets, convenience stores, and non-store retailers - to adapt to the new business environment.
 One benefit of properly managed RDO is to reduce panic buying by supporting a more dependable supply of goods.
-To support the presentation of the paper, we apply the Systematic Literature Review (SLR) technique, where there are three important things i.e. demonstration of RDO, the practice of this concept to reduce panic buying, and stopping the retail system that is too long.
-There was a decrease in logistics distribution during the pandemic period due to cut-off supply chains.
-There are several things that the logistics sector can do, including choosing to open new products or updating their marketing systems, because businesses that can survive are businesses that are digitalized to their changing environment.
-Several things that can apply in a planned pattern are through the "RDO".
-Direct sales have decreased because of the pattern of people staying at home more.